aenriii/aenrisite/pages/003-aenrisite.md

-did you know that you can use pseudoselectors and various other filters to only show elements if a radio element is selected? i found that out this time around, using an assortment of what i liked to call "css fuckery" to remove the javascript barrier to switching tabs. within this iteration, a shift towards a more straightforward design was seen, with rounded fonts often being traded out in favor of bold header fonts and plain but strong
+did you know that you can use pseudoselectors and various other filters to only show elements if a radio element is selected? i found that out this time around, using an assortment of css and various other fuckeries to remove the javascript barrier to switching tabs. within this iteration, a shift towards a more straightforward design was seen, with rounded fonts often being traded out in favor of bold header fonts and plain but strong